-Many Americans back nicotine restrictions in cigarettes, survey saysJanuary 22nd, 2013 in Health /
+Many Americans back nicotine restrictions in cigarettes, survey saysJanuary 22, 2013 in Medicine & Health / Health

 (HealthDay)—Nearly half of Americans would support a government-mandated reduction of nicotine levels in cigarettes, according to a new study.